UniversalDependencies/docs/_el/feat/Mood.md

 Mood  expresses modality and subclassifies _finite_ verb forms.
 Modern Greek morphologically distinguishes between two moods, Indicative and Imperative.

-Participles and the so-called Infinitive of Modern Greek are assigned the tag <code>Verb</code> but are not defined for the Mood feature.
+Participles and the so-called Infinitive of Modern Greek are assigned the tag [Verb]() but are not defined for the Mood feature.

 ### <a name="Ind">`Ind`</a>: indicative